The GPD Pocket

 The Pocket uses the BIOS by American Megatrends, specific to just this computer.
 It was updated at least twice after the original, and I was happy to see that I received the latest Version 5.011 of August 7, 2017, so I don't have to upgrade it myself.
 The upgrades, among others, addressed reported problems with low-battery boot and with a somewhat erratic fan behavior.

-The Pocket comes with the wall-plugged charger described above and a proper (A-to-C) USB cable.
+The Pocket comes with the wall-plugged charger described above and a proper (A-to-C) USB/power cable, 3 m (10 ft) long.
 There was also a screen protection sheet in the box.

-At that time, GearBest was also including some freebies with purchase (they probably still do).
-One was a port replicator: plugging into USB Type C socket and providing a Type A one, slots for SD and Micro SD cards, and another USB C. The device is not very useful, as what you really gain is just one Type A port and card readers, in exchange for the lost (blocked) HDMIoutput.
+At that time, GearBest was also throwing in some freebies (they probably still do).
+One was a port replicator: plugging into USB Type C port and providing a Type A one, slots for SD and Micro SD cards, and another USB Type C. The device is not very useful, as what you really gain is just one Type A port and card readers, in exchange for the lost (blocked) HDMI output.